TheBoxyBear/charttools/docs/GettingStarted.md

 Track<StandardChord> easyBass = bass.GetTrack(Difficulty.Easy);
 ```

 Unless the instrument type is defined through its respective enum, getting an instrument through the loose syntax returns an instance of the base Instrument class.
-Like with explicit instruments, you can get tracks through either the loose or strong syntax.
-With both approaches, loose instruments will return loose tracks and explicit instruments will return explicit tracks.
-Loose tracks grant full access to local events and star power.
+Like with getting instruments, you can get tracks through either the loose or strong syntax.
+With both approaches, the base instrument class returns base tracks while explicit instruments return explicit tracks.
+Base tracks grant full access to local events and star powe.

-You can get chords from a loose track, in which case the chords will be loose and the collection will be read-only.
-In the same way, getting notes from a loose chords returns a read-only, non-indexable set of loose notes which grant access to their index (the numerical value in the lane enum for the respective note type) and the sustain length.
-Due to restrictions with covariant types used by the loose syntax, setting tracks requires using the SetTrack method only accessible in explicit instruments.
+You can get chords from a base track, in which case the chords will be of the base chord class and the collection will be read-only.
+In the same way, getting notes from a base chord returns a read-only, non-indexable set of base notes which grant access to their index (the numerical value in the lane enum for the respective note type) and the sustain length.

-Any loose type can be cast to an explicit type.
+Any base type can be cast to an explicit type.

 ## Chords and Notes